FMCalisto/data-prompts/DATAPIPELINE.md

 ### Prompt 4

 Based on the full context of this chat, please help me with the following.
-It seems that the Python script doesn't handle massive datasets.
+It seems that the script doesn't handle massive datasets.
 Please help to brainstorm some ideas on how to handle it.

 ### Prompt 5